 A few notes about fruit-sweetened ice cream

-Sugar, honey, agave syrup and most other sweeteners really impact the texture of ice cream by controlling the amount of ice formed during the freezing.
+Sugar, honey, agave syrup, and most other sweeteners are helpful in controlling the amount of ice formed during freezing.
 This means it’s easier to scoop and serve sugar-sweetened ice creams.

-In comparison, fruit-sweetened ice cream is a bit crumbly.
-Here are a few suggestions for getting around these issues:
+In comparison, fruit-sweetened ice cream is more difficult to scoop.
+Here are a few suggestions for serving fruit-sweetened ice cream:

 - Allow the ice cream to warm up and soften for 30 minutes before serving.